Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Methodology

 \subsection{Proposed Texture-Adaptive Loss}

 Low-light noise is spatially variant.
-Textured regions require detail preservation, while smooth regions benefit from stronger denoising.
+Textured regions require preservation of detail, whereas smooth regions benefit from stronger denoising.
 We introduce a texture-aware map $M_T \in [0,1]$ derived from high-frequency components of $O'_t$ via a one-level 2D Discrete Wavelet Transform (2D-DWT), extracting horizontal, vertical, and diagonal sub-bands.
 These sub-bands are then concatenated into a high-frequency representation $O_{high}$.
-Result is normalized to serve as a measure of texture complexity:
+The result is normalized to serve as a measure of texture complexity: